-Really go for personalization, and combine all the data you have (including any data you’ve collected about what a customer does on your site and any real-time information you’re able to collect, like location, device type, even current weather) to target your message, images, or call to action.
+To make the biggest impact, really go for personalization, and combine all the data you have (including any data you’ve collected about what a customer does on your site and any real-time information you’re able to collect, like location, device type, even current weather) to target your message, images, or call to action.

 2. Be Bold In Your Delivery

 Most customers don’t read their emails.
 They scan them … and then read, if they’re interested.

 Bold, dynamic content is the way to catch a distracted customer’s attention.
 It also creates a stickier campaign, which prolongs the time your message spends in the inbox.
 And, if you can create dynamic content that changes based on the time a customer opens your email or the on-site actions they took, you can get them to open the email more than once.

 Bold approaches to email can give you more opportunities to convert a customer within a single campaign while also creating a positive lasting impression of your brand.

 Holiday push or no, you want to make the end of the calendar big.
 As a result, its one of the most intensive times for your email marketing program: send frequency and opens are both up.
 That means it’s a great time to run tests.

 If you’re trying either Step 1 or Step 2, you’ll want to find out what’s working.

 To make this easier on you, find an email marketing solution that can automate your test and control group segmentation.
 It’ll help you measure the impact of your message, improve performance, and expedite delivery to your full audience, all with a single email send.

 You already know that it’s becoming less common for a customer to open an email on a desktop, and it’s past time to adapt.
 Device targeting, and responsive email templates are one approach, but there’s another that isn’t getting much attention: Promote your phone number.